Licensing guidance, good practice on firearms law, and forms for applying for approvals under the law.

 The possession of firearms and ammunition in Great Britain is regulated mainly by the Firearms Act 1968.

 The guidance is only available as an online document.
-This will help us update the guidance promptly if there are any changes to legislation or processes which help maintain the accuracy of the guidance provided.
+This will help us update the guidance promptly if there are any changes to legislation or processes and help keep the guidance accurate.

 The firearms security handbook provides guidance for police and others on securely storing and moving guns.